elasticai.creator.ir.rewriting.rewriter#

 Initialization

-- property nodes: collections.abc.Mapping[str, elasticai.creator.ir.rewriting.rewriter.N]#
+- property nodes: collections.abc.Mapping[str, N]#

-- class elasticai.creator.ir.rewriting.rewriter.Rewriter[source]#
+- class elasticai.creator.ir.rewriting.rewriter.Pattern[source]#

 Specifies how

-from an existing one.A rule consists of
+PatternRuleshould create a newDataGraphfrom an existing one.It consists of

-function.a replacement to apply when the pattern is matched.
+a replacement to apply when the pattern is matched.
 The

-.
-The function receives the matched part of the implementation as an argument, so you can build the replacement based on the parameters found in your matched pattern.
+PatternRulewill use thereplacement_fnfunction to create a newDataGraph.
+The function receives the matched part of the DataGraph as an argument, so you can build the replacement based on the parameters found in your matched pattern.
 The node names in this matched subimplementation are remapped from the original graph to the pattern graph, so you can access the data dictionary using the names from the pattern graph.
-E.g., if the pattern specifies a node'conv'
+E.g., if the pattern specifies a node'conv'you can acces the data of the original DataGraph that this node corresponds to usingmatched.nodes['conv'].data.an interface that specifies which nodes are part of the pattern and of the replacement, nodes that are part of the interface are neither replaced nor initialized.
+Instead they are used to connect the pattern and the replacement.

 Initialization